 Acknowledge Your Supporters

-Acknowledging your supporters is the first and foremost job to keep your streaming on the track.
+Acknowledging your supporters is the first and foremost job to keep your streaming on track.
 One of the worst ways to treat the folks who help you financially is to ignore this.

 Do Not Hype Yourself in Other Chat Rooms